 For those who move around a lot or forget to update their address with the IRS, the first time they may even become aware of a wage levy against them is when their employer notifies them of the deduction from their earnings.
 This can be an embarrassing situation at the very least, but the problem at hand can spiral out of control if action isn't taken soon enough.

 You can act now by becoming more aware of the basics of wage garnishment and how it can affect your life.
-Then, reach out to our qualified tax attorney at Damiens Law Firm, PLLC for help with challenging the IRS’ wage levy against your or claiming valuable income exemptions that can protect you from further financial hardship.
+Then, reach out to our qualified tax attorney at Damiens Law Firm, PLLC for help with challenging the IRS' wage levy against you or claiming valuable income exemptions that can protect you from further financial hardship.

 Yes.
 Wage garnishment is a legal debt collection tool that both the IRS and private creditors can use.
-If you are subject to a wage garnishment for unpaid tax penalties or debt, the IRS or creditor will seek payment by instructing your employer to directly pay them a certain amount of your earned wages.
+If you are subject to a wage garnishment for back taxes, including unpaid tax penalties or debt, the IRS or creditor will seek payment by instructing your employer to directly pay them a certain amount of your earned wages.

 No. While your credit card company, mortgage lender, or another private creditor would need to take you to court and get permission to garnish wages, the IRS does not.
 You can, however, expect to receive sufficient communication from the IRS before it begins garnishing your wages.